digitranslab/jumpstart/docs/docs/widgets/table/serverside-operations/pagination.md

 title: Pagination
 ---

-This guide explains how to perform server side pagination on a **Table** component in ToolJet.
+This guide explains how to perform server side pagination on a **Table** component in JumpStart.

 <div style={{paddingTop:'24px'}}>